 LEAGUE POLICY: no lax balls allowed inside any house, anywhere.
-We also recommend avoiding windows and vinyl siding.
+Avoiding windows and vinyl siding is just plain smart.
 Backyard sheds are available at the discretion of the homeowner.
 Pre-season skill sessions/league play is recommended.
 If not possible, use free time to play catch, practice cradling, and get in some conditioning workouts.
 A half-hour show is a great time to jog in place or do toe touches.
 All pre-season opportunities are broadcast as they come across the desk.
 GO, COCHECO!

 The on-line store is always OPEN!
 Cocheco gear makes a great gift.